Health effects of electronic cigarettes: Smoking

-Vaping presents health risks that are definitionally higher than those of simple abstinence, as no independent health benefits have been reported, while nicotine and cannabis have well-established harms.
-This comparison is relevant because some never-smokers adopt e-cigarettes for these drugs.
-Once dependence is established, users may be more likely to take up smoking.
+The Centers for Disease Control and Prevention states that cigarette smoking is the leading preventable cause of disease, death, and disability in the United States and is responsible for more than 480,000 deaths each year.

+The WHO reported in 2025 that tobacco kills more than 7 million smokers each year and an estimated 1.6 million non-smokers exposed to second-hand smoke.

 Individual effects

 Health effects for non-smokers must be considered in absolute terms for long-term use as well as the risk of transition into traditional cigarettes, while for smokers the relative risks are paramount, and if used as a quitting aid, any short-term effects are most important.

 Non-smokers

 E-cigarettes create nicotine dependence in non-smokers.
 E-cigarettes may act as a gateway drug to smoking, particularly among youth.
 Pregnant or nursing women and the elderly are more sensitive to nicotine than other individuals.

 Smokers

 Used to transition to abstinence, e-cigarettes end the consumption of nicotine and the other harmful substances in tobacco smoke and later any harmful e-liquid ingredient.
 However, if abstinence is not achieved, e-cigarettes could mean increased nicotine dependence (by adding vaping to smoking) and ongoing harm from other e-liquid ingredients.

 Health benefits associated with transitioning from smoking to vaping include decreased post-smoking weight gain and improved exercise tolerance.

 Even a partially successful transition may allow smokers to reduce their cigarette consumption with related health benefits.
 A 2022 Cochrane review concluded that vaping increased quit rates compared to e-cigarettes without nicotine and compared to nicotine replacement therapy, although it did not compare vaping to other methods.

-How much safer electronic are versus conventional cigarettes is disputed.
-2015 and 2018 Public Health England (PHE) reports claimed that vaping is "at least 95% less harmful than smoking".
-The Royal College of Physicians, the Royal Society for Public Health, and the National Health Service backed these claims.
-The estimate was limited by "lack of hard evidence for the harms of most products on most of the criteria".
-The research was funded by EuroSwiss Health and was criticized for its weak methodology, lack of specific evidence, and for financial ties to the tobacco industry.
-The estimate was disputed in medical journals.
-Reviews in 2016 and 2018 claimed that the harm from e-cigarettes is much higher than the "95% safer" figure.

 A 2025 RCP review reported that e-cigarettes sold in England (which allow nicotine strength of no more than 20 mg/ml) are unlikely to exceed 5% of the harm of cigarettes for non-pregnant adults.
 This claim is consistent with the 2018 view of the US National Academies of Sciences, Engineering, and Medicine.